 We’ve prioritized the safety, health and well-being of our production, distribution and support employees who’ve continued to come into our facilities by implementing safeguards to protect our team members in accordance with regulatory requirements and guidance from health authorities.
 Additionally, to prevent the spread of the pandemic, some of our global team has been working remotely.
 The return to the workplace will vary around the world as the pandemic evolves, but our commitment to workforce safety will not.

 Vaccines are an important tool in fighting the virus, and Caterpillar is strongly encouraging employees to get vaccinated through any opportunity available to them.
 We’ve offered assistance to some governments and public health authorities in the vaccine distribution process.
 When vaccines become available, we are assisting in onsite vaccine distribution for our essential employees in some designated Caterpillar production and distribution facilities.

-In addition to the direct efforts of our employees, the Caterpillar Foundation is committing $8.5 million to support communities, including underserved populations, who are affected by the virus.
-The investment is intended to have a global impact supporting the world’s most pressing needs by partnering with United Nations Foundation and the World Health Organization Solidarity Response Fund.
-At the same time, we’re supporting local communities by engaging facilities to donate to local charities in an effort to create the biggest impact in our own backyards, including providing millions of meals for people in need.
+In 2020, the Caterpillar Foundation committed $10 million to support response efforts and help organizations that have been directly impacted by COVID-19.
+The investment is making a global impact as it supports the world’s most pressing needs by partnering with United Nations Foundation and the World Health Organization Solidarity Response Fund.
+At the same time, we’re supporting local communities by encouraging facilities to donate to local charities, which has resulted in the donation of thousands of meals for people in need.